angelogalvao/am63-reproducer/README.md

 # Reproducer

-from a clean state(fresh disk)
+From a clean state(fresh disk)

-1- post messages to queue
+1- Post messages to the topic test-worker
-2- consume and reject messages
+2- Consume and reject messages from queue sub.gtest.test.workorder 3- Messages should go to the right wrong dead letter queue (ActiveMQ.DLQ)

+4- Modify openshift-activemq.xml by adding a new queue 5- Push this change to the git repository (you need to clone this repo for this) 6- Build a new Image
+7- Redo steps 1 & 2
-3- messages should go to the right deadletter
+8- Now messages should go to the right queue sub.gtest.test.workorder.DLQ

-3- Add new queue

 # Create Project